suborbital/docs/website/docs/compute/get-started.md

 ### Prepare your local environment

-The Subo CLI will create some files on disk to set up your local deployment, so get started by creating a `suborbital` directory somewhere on your filesystem:
+The Subo CLI will create some files on disk to set up your local deployment, so get started by creating a directory somewhere on your filesystem.
+In the example below, we'll name our directory `suborbital`:

 ```bash
 mkdir suborbital